durbank/durbank.github.io/cv/resume-geo.md

 *Help businesses from a wide range of sectors (e.g. transportation, retail, energy, financial services, etc.) to understand their unique risks and impacts due to climate change.*

-- Spearhead research and development of advanced methodologies and tools to quantify physical climate hazards such as drought, heat waves, and extreme precipitation events
-- Conduct in-depth analysis of climate modeling, producing probabilistic assessments of climate change risk to support decision-making processes for various stakeholders
+- Spearhead research and development of advanced methodologies and tools to quantify climate change risk to support decision-making processes for various stakeholders
 - Perform custom climate risk assessments for clients, summarizing findings and recommendations in final reports
-- Collaborate with cross-functional teams to integrate climate science into AccuWeather's suite of products and services, ensuring the delivery of accurate and actionable information to clients and users
+- Integrate time series and geospatial data from diverse sources (remote sensing, modeling data, DEMs, point observations, etc.) to *blank* and address specific needs of clients
-- Act internally as a subject matter expert, advising teams on proper data management and statistical analysis for climate related data
+- Act internally as a subject matter expert, advising teams on proper data management and statistical/machine learning analysis for geospatial data
-- Communicate with clients and the general public as a climate science expert, representing AccuWeather at conferences, industry events, and media engagements

 `Sept 2016–Present`
 **Research Scientist: University of Utah**

-*Utilized remote sensing, spatiotemporal statistics, geochemistry, and computational modeling to explore polar and alpine glacier responses to climate change.
+*Utilized remote sensing, spatiotemporal statistics, and computational modeling to explore polar and alpine glacier responses to climate change.*
-Additionally taught both undergraduate and graduate courses in a variety of topics.*

-- Directed three interdisciplinary science teams with diverse expertise across 4 organizations, resulting in 7 publications and the 2021 Excellence in Research Award from the University of Utah
-- Developed an automated probabilistic computer vision method to reconstruct polar precipitation time series from radar imagery, increasing available data by a factor of 300
+- Developed an automated probabilistic computer vision method to reconstruct spatially-distributed polar precipitation time series from radar imagery, increasing available data by a factor of 300
 - Effectively utilized code parallelization and high-performance computing to scalably deploy method to large datasets (100's of gigabytes)
-- Implemented a hierarchical Bayesian modeling framework for snow density modeling, providing robust uncertainty quantification of unknown environmental factors
 - Applied machine learning and Bayesian inference to predict glacier melt in response to climate change, leading to improved understanding of alpine hydrology and sea level rise
+- Directed three interdisciplinary science teams with diverse expertise across 4 organizations, resulting in 7 publications and the 2021 Excellence in Research Award from the University of Utah

+\
+\
+\
+\
+\
 `Jan 2016–Present`
 **Laboratory Manager: University of Utah**